PHPOffice/PHPWord/docs/setup.rst

 Installation
 ============

-It is recommended that you install the PHPWord library through composer.
+It is recommended that you install the PhpWord library through composer.
 To do so, add the following lines to your composer.json.

 .. code-block:: json
     {